Resonance expansions for tensor-valued waves on asymptotically Kerr-de Sitter spaces: Pseudodifferential inner products

 \subsection{Interpretation of pseudodifferential inner products in traditional terms}

-We now show how to interpret the imaginary part $\Im^B P$ of an operator $P$ with respect to a $\Psi$-inner product $B$ in terms of the imaginary part of a conjugated version of $P$ with respect to a standard inner product:
+Since the spectral gaps result \cite{DyatlovSpectralGaps} which we will invoke for our application is stated in terms of ordinary inner products, we now show how to interpret the imaginary part $\Im^B P$ of an operator $P$ with respect to a $\Psi$-inner product $B$ in terms of the imaginary part of a conjugated version of $P$ with respect to a standard inner product; we remark however that the proof of \cite[Theorem~1]{DyatlovSpectralGaps} would go through essentially unchanged if one used a $\Psi$-inner product directly.

 \begin{prop} Let $B$ be a $\Psi$-inner product on $\cE$.
 Then for any positive definite Hermitian inner product $B_0\in\CI(X,\Hom(\cE\otimes\Omega^\half,\ol{\cE}^*\otimes\Omega^\half))$ on $\cE$, there exists an elliptic operator $Q\in\Psi^0(X,\End(\cE\otimes\Omega^\half))$ such that $B-Q^*B_0Q\in\Psi^{-\infty}(X,\Hom(\cE\otimes\Omega^\half,\ol{\cE}^*\otimes\Omega^\half))$.